Kyriosity/read-write/readme+/dev/readme+/design_samples.md

 ## Mathematics

 The study of logic and **math** with its formalism has predetermined programming.
-And as hardware instructions could run decent algebra low-to-high level languages could render mostly used mathematical functions for users.
+As hardware instructions could run decent algebra low-to-high level languages could render mostly used mathematical functions for users.

 More specific functions can be found in external libraries and if not are subject of tailored development: from casual task for non-mathematician to scientific work (as some _computer-assisted-proofs_).